Bargo727/NetworkDecisions/README.md

 fig5-1.m
 This file produces evidence accumulation trajectories for a recurrent two-agent network.
 Equilibration is necessary for proper transfer of decision information.
 It is shown as figure 5.1 in the paper.

+fig6-2.m
+This file produces plots showing the decision time for all three agents of a unidirectional network to make a decision and a plot showing what percentage of trials all three agents choose the correct decision.
+It is figure 6.2 in the paper.